 Five Places Amish Do Their Shopping

 Large quantities, low prices?
 It’s no surprise that Amish shop America’s largest retailer.

 For instance, it’s rare that I don’t see Amish people in the aisles when I’m at the New Philadelphia, Ohio Wal-Mart, about a 10-15 minute drive from the edge of the Holmes County settlement.
 For most, that one takes a driver to reach.

 The one on the other side of the community, in Millersburg, is close enough for Amish to get to by buggy, over the Holmes County Trail or regular roads.
 As with many businesses Amish regularly patronize, there are covered horse stalls in the lot.

 If you can’t get there on your own, you get some other Amish people together, get a van driver and make a trip of it.
 “Always Low Prices” are a big draw for Amish people just like they are for English.

 Shetler’s Wholesale is a popular catalog-based retailer operating out of northeast Indiana.
-It offers a number of appealing deals, including a 10% newlywed discount “For entire first year of marriage” or free shipping with orders over $150 (as of last year, at least).
+It he past it has offered a number of appealing deals, including a 10% newlywed discount “For entire first year of marriage” or free shipping with orders over $150.
 As you can see the bright neon cover color makes it hard to misplace.